 m …… a ……c ……c …… a ……s

 only to discover when I get closer it was McDonalds.
 From time to time I do the squint reading thing at the Mall.
 But it’s not a ritual I do every time I round a corner; it could be days or weeks between when I do it.
-I didn’t do the squint before I had cataract surgery.
+I did the squint almost daily before I had cataract surgery.

 Mr Fraser our fifth form science teacher at Williamstown Technical School would perform experiments at the science bench in the front of the room.
 When he finished the experiment he would recreate the assembled equipment in coloured chalk on one of the front of the room blackboards.
 And using only white chalk he would write detailed descriptions, observations and measurements, calculations, and conclusions on the other two front boards.
 We neatly copied that blackboard notes that spelt out scientific laws, theories, postulates and principles into our science exercise books.
 As the fifth form year wore on I had more and more difficulty reading Mr Fraser’s blackboards and so I asked if I could move from the third row bench to the front row.
 I was again, without error, able to copy the blackboards.
 I didn’t tell mum or dad I had had trouble reading the board.
 Three years later at Footscray Tech I confessed I had trouble seeing the board.
 And so I got glasses.
 I wouldn’t wear the glasses in everyday life.
 I would wear them to read the boards and take them off as as soon as I left the room.
 I don’t remember my world being blurry and smudged or ever being asked why are you squinting.
 It was the late sixties and nobody admired glasses for cultivating a mischievous and cultured look.